bcgov/aps-infra-platform/documentation/how-to/upstream-services.md

 #### Network policies

-For services on Emerald cluster, both `egress` and `ingress` Network Policies are required.
+For services on Emerald cluster, both `ingress` and `egress` Network Policies are required.

-You will need to create an `ingress` Network Policy in your OpenShift project and APS will also create an `egress` Network Policy to send traffic from the Gateawy to the upstream service.
+**Ingress policy**: You will need to create an `ingress` Network Policy in your OpenShift project.

-Follow the template below for the `ingress` policy, adjusting the `podSelector` as needed:

-!!! note "Namespace selector"
-    Do not change the `namepsaceSelector` names - `cc9a8a` is the APS namespace which hosts the API Gateway on Emerald, not your namespace.
+Follow this template:

 ```yaml
 kind: NetworkPolicy